 When entering an interrupt/exception handler, the core sets the mepc CSR to the current program counter and saves mstatus.MIE to mstatus.MPIE.
 All exceptions cause the core to jump to the base address of the vector table in the mtvec CSR.
-Interrupts are handled in either direct mode or vectored mode depending on the value of mtvec.MODE.
-In direct mode the core jumps to the base address of the vector table in the mtvec CSR.
-In vectored mode the core jumps to the base address plus four times the interrupt ID.
+Interrupts are handled in either non-vectored basic mode or vectored basic mode depending on the value of mtvec.MODE.
+In non-vectored basic mode the core jumps to the base address of the vector table in the mtvec CSR.
+In vectored basic mode the core jumps to the base address plus four times the interrupt ID.
 Upon executing an MRET instruction, the core jumps to the program counter previously saved in the mepc CSR and restores mstatus.MPIE to mstatus.MIE.

-The base address of the vector table must be aligned to 256 bytes (i.e., its least significant byte must be 0x00) and can be programmed by writing to the mtvec CSR.
-For more information, see the Control and Status Registers documentation.
+The base address of the vector table must be aligned to 128 bytes and can be programmed by writing to the mtvec CSR (see Machine Trap-Vector Base Address (mtvec) - SMCLIC == 0).